42Curriculum/ft_webserv/README.md

 ## Future
 - [ ] handle multiple servers with multiple clients
+- [ ] handle "Transport Endpoint is not connected" issue
 - [ ] add read and write in server
 ## Mechanics